mohamed-sallam/resume-md/README.md

 An example can be found in [`resume.md`](source/resume.md).
 Below are the main guidelines:

+- For icons you can use [`Simple Icons`](simpleicons.org) or [Font Awesome Free](https://fontawesome.com/v5/cheatsheet/free/regular).
+  - My icons are in my local repo because of license compatibility.
 - The file must contain link to stylesheet
   - `<link rel="stylesheet" type="text/css" href="resume.css">`
 - Name should be wrapped by class `name`